Manchester Piccadilly station: Manchester London Road

 Within ten years, the station was again over-crowded as traffic continued to increase and expansion was again required.
 Between 1880 and 1883, the LNWR widened its side of the station and built more platforms, which were covered by two more 69 ft wide arched spans to the trainshed.
 At the same time, the MSJ&AR platform was taken out and rebuilt as an island platform on a girder bridge over Fairfield Street and linked to the main station by a footbridge.
 In May 1882, the improvements were opened.

 In 1897, the MS&LR changed its name to the Great Central Railway (GCR); it opened its own direct route from the station to London in 1899.

 In 1910, the adjacent Mayfield station opened with four platforms to alleviate overcrowding at London Road.
 The stations were linked by a footbridge.
 Mayfield station closed to passengers in 1960 and to all traffic in 1986.
 The derelict station has remained in situ despite proposed redevelopment schemes including reopening it to relieve demand.
 In October 2013 the station's roof/canopies were demolished due to safety concerns.

 Following the 1923 railway grouping, the LNWR amalgamated with several other railway companies to create the London, Midland and Scottish Railway (LMS), and the GCR amalgamated with other railways to create the London and North Eastern Railway (LNER).
 The division of the station was maintained and it continued to be operated as two separate stations even after the nationalisation of the railways in 1948: One side was used by the London Midland Region of British Railways and the other by Eastern Region.

 Manchester Piccadilly

 Between 1958 and 1966, London Road was rebuilt in the West Coast Main Line modernisation programme undertaken by British Railways.
-It was renamed "Manchester Piccadilly" on 12 September 1960.
-Piccadilly is the name of a road and Piccadilly Gardens nearby.
+It was renamed Manchester Piccadilly on 12 September 1960.
+Piccadilly is the name of a road and Piccadilly Gardens is nearby.